July 9, 2024

 Poor Flowering

-• Check for adequate sunlight.
+• Check for enough sunlight.

-• Avoid over-fertilizing.
+• Avoid over fertilizing.

 Yellowing Leaves

-• Could indicate overwatering or poor drainage.
+• Could be a sign of overwatering or poor drainage.

 Leggy Growth

-• Caused by insufficient pruning.
+• Caused by not enough pruning.

 • Prune annually to maintain compact growth.